-What is lumbago (acute lumbago)?
+What is Lumbago (acute lumbago)?

-Key Takeaways
+Key Findings

 - Stress reduction and targeted back exercises are important components of lumbago treatment.

-Definition and medical classification
+Definition and Medical Classification

 Lumbago at a glance: